joannenbruno/Presentations-1/README.md

 Current Listing:
 ---------------
+> - SXSW Music Hackathon 2016 - Etude: Presentation detailing the motivations, technology stack, and creation of the music-collaboration application Etude for the SXSW 2016 Music Hackathon.
 > - UISD Career Day 4-21-2016: Presentation created with reveal.js, given in conjunction with Joanne Bruno to several classes of elementary school children, espousing the general concepts of software development, and what it holds for as possible careers.